confianceai/Welding-Quality-Detection-Challenge/documentation/meta/terms.md

   formula.
 - During phases 1 and 2, the participant can submit their code and see the associated score on the leader board.
+- Participants are granted the right to modify, process, and use the images provided as part of the challenge for the sole purpose of participating in the challenge.
+This includes, but is not limited to, using the images for training models, testing algorithms, and creating relevant outputs related to the challenge.
+Participants may not use the provided images for any commercial purposes or outside the scope of this challenge without prior written consent.
 - The Organizers may provide additional baseline results during the challenge to stimulate the Competition.
 - The participant, and/or the team using a group account, will be limited to 5